 - Add the life jacket and reward your dog for staying on the board with the jacket on

+Give your dog plenty of time to get comfortable with this new activity.
 You might want to do this with your dog for 15 minutes a day for a week.
-Once you feel comfortable and confidant with these steps, you can move on to repeating them in shallow water.
+Once you feel comfortable and confident with these steps, you can move on to repeating them in shallow water.